 - Rory Dowling, 2023

-In 2013 Rory moved to the East Neck of Fife where he began renovating and converting an old dairy on Balcaskie Estate.
+In 2013 Rory moved to the East Neuk of Fife where he began renovating and converting an old dairy on Balcaskie Estate.
 Since then, the team has grown to include Gemma, Zachie and Caelin and in 2022 we embarked upon a new chapter of Taran Guitars; expanding the workshop another 45m² to give us the space we needed to further develop the quality of our instruments and our creative aspirations as a team.

 Head Luthier, Zachie Morris, started as an apprentice at Taran Guitars in Spring 2019.
 During his first year, he excelled in the processes involved in the training and clearly had astounding ability beyond his years.
 When he finished school in 2020, Zachie joined the team full-time where his meticulous eye for detail, incredible woodworking skills and ability to see processes from a different angle, is fundamental to every instrument that leaves Taran Guitars.